cjperk445/symbolguesser/README.md

 By hiding the robot at the smallest screen size it allowed all the elements to be placed into one long column instead of two, after some fiddling with the CSS I was able to correct my mistakes from the original submission and now it hopefully is much cleaner and can be used at any screen size.

+I then checked the website on [Responsive Design Checker](https://responsivedesignchecker.com/) to see what the site would look like on different devices, they seemed to look decent on most devices.

 # Testing

 ## Manual testing